 Routing algorithms should also be flexible, which means that they should quickly and accurately adapt to a variety of network circumstances.
 Assume, for example, that a network segment has gone down.
-As they become aware of the problem, many routing algorithms will quickly select the next-best path for all routes normally using that segment.
-Routing algorithms can be programmed to adapt to changes in network bandwidth, router queue size, and network delay, among other variables.
+As they become aware of the problem, many routing algorithms will select the next-best path for all routes normally using that segment.
+Routing community can be programmed to adapt to changes in network bandwidth, router queue size, compared to adapt to changes in network bandwidth, router queue size,